jess-barreleye/map-data-viewer/CONFIG.md

 # Configuration Setup

-The MapLibre ROV visualization uses a configuration file for server URLs and API keys.
+The Map Data Viewer uses a configuration file for server URLs and API keys.

 ## Initial Setup